SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 ## Prerequisites

-1. Repository is known by your zuul instance
+1. Repository is known by [SCS zuul](https://zuul.scs.community)
 2. Basic ansible knowledge
 3. Basic yaml knowledge
 4. zuul-client installed

+Check [SCS zuul projects](https://zuul.scs.community/t/SCS/projects) for your repository to be available.
+If it is missing you need an administrator to get your repository configured to zuul.

 ## Who is it for?